devnyxie/betterstack-project/README.md

 ## Deployment Information
 The project is currently deployed on Heroku, with the MySQL database residing on Railway.
 Ideally, a unified hosting solution would have been preferred, with Railway being the primary choice.
 However, due to limitations in their PHP support, this was not possible.

+## Thank you
 Thank you for the opportunity to work on this project.
-I hope you like it! <3
+I really enjoyed working on it and I hope you it.
+If you have any questions or need any further information, please feel free to reach out to me.
+I'm looking forward to hearing from you soon! 😊